Hakone travel guide in English | Hiking Guide: OHSGG

-Using Hakone ropeway or Koma-ga-take ropeway, you can reach to the shoulder of these mountains.
+Using Hakone ropeway or Koma-ga-take ropeway, you can reach the shoulder of these mountains.

-(Note: As of May 2016, most of routes are closed due to the volcanic activity in Owaku-dani valley.)
+(Note: Since May 2015, all of these courses have been closed due to the volcanic activity in Owaku-dani valley.)

 (3) Along the Old Tokaido road

-(4) Flat hiking routes along Lake Ashi-no-ko shore and Sengoku-hara highland
+(4) Flat hiking courses along Lake Ashi-no-ko shore and Sengoku-hara highland

-These hiking routes are relatively flat running through Sengoku-hara and Lake Ashi-no-ko shore.
+These hiking courses are relatively flat running through Lake Ashi-no-ko shore and Sengoku-hara.